What is Sleep Apnea?

 There are several non-invasive ways to treat sleep apnea, many of which you can even do at home.
 If your partner complains of your chronic and loud snoring, try changing sleeping positions.
 If you sleep on your back, try sleeping on your side or stomach to stop the problem.

 If switching sleep positions does not help, the next step is to try a CPAP or Continuous Positive Air Pressure device.
 You wear this device while you sleep.
 Its job is to pump air through your nasal passages so that you do not stop breathing.
 We also provide certain patients with obstructive sleep apnea with an oral device that helps shift the jaw so that it does not collapse while you sleep.
+For a less invasive option, we also offer mouthguards.

 The final option and typically, the last resort is surgery.
 If the CPAP or oral device does not stop the obstruction while you sleep, surgical removal of the tissue may be necessary for proper sleeping.
 It could be as simple as removing your tonsils or more complex, such as removing the soft palate or part of the throat.